scaleoutsean/eseries-perf-analyzer/README.md

 ![E-Series SSD Wear Level](/images/sample-screenshot-epa-collector-disks-ssd-wear-level.png)

-This is the second example for the same subsystem (physical disks) and it's highlighted because this data is collected by collector, but not shown in dashboards.
-In order to collect this data, an E-Series array with a recent SANtricity OS (11.74, for example) and at least one SSD is required.
-Visualization can then be done by duplicating one of the existing disk charts and modifying it to show "percentEnduranceUsed" values.
-This screenshot shows that SSD wear level metrics are collected from just one of two arrays.
+In order to collect this data, an E-Series array with a recent SANtricity OS (> 11.80, for example) and at least one SSD is required.
+Note that before v3.4.0, EPA collector used to fetch `percentEnduranceUsed` but now it fetches `spareBlocksRemainingPercent` because this one I've actually seen drop below 100% while the former one showed suspicious results (in the samples I've seen).

 - Logical volumes